 We give thanks to God for great gospel ministry happening across the ocean in the UK.
 Carrie Sandom, who lives near London and recently published Different by Design: God’s Blueprint for Men and Women, embodies this encouraging movement and gives us a first-hand account.

 She serves generously in a number of contexts, including ministries that train up biblically literate women who can then lead others in learning the good news of the Scriptures.
-That’s clearly Carrie’s heart, which you’ll read here and hear for yourself next month.
+That’s clearly Carrie’s heart, which you’ll read here.
 It’s a heart for the Word, but also for the process of personally mentoring others in the Word, as believers lovingly did for her.
 Carrie shows how these two parts always work together.
 She has a lot to teach us that we can then teach others.